 For example: A visual metaphor is something that visually resembles what it represents.
 For example, an illustration of a black cat in front of a moon shaped like a smiley face represents good luck.

 It would be difficult for us to understand this metaphor without looking at the picture of the cat and the moon.
-Visual metaphors are commonly used in advertisements and also on posters.
+They are commonly used in advertisements and also on posters.

 These visual metaphors can be used as tools to convey messages quickly and easily.
 The audience will only get the message if they pay attention and look at the ad or read the poster carefully.